Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

     ```

 - When one or more [slice](slices-docs), [ellipsis](ellipsis-indices), or
-  [newaxis](newaxis-indices) index comes before or after all the
+  [newaxis](newaxis-indices) indexes come before or after all the
-  [integer](integer-indices) (which remember are treated the same as 0-D
-  arrays) and array indices, the two sets of indices operate independently of
+  [integer](integer-indices) and integer array indices, the two sets of
-  one another.
-The slices and ellipses select the corresponding axes and
+  indices operate independently of one another.
+The slices and ellipses select
-  newaxes add new axes to the corresponding locations, and the the integer
+  the corresponding axes and newaxes add new axes to the corresponding
-  array indices select the elements on their respective axes, as described
+  locations, and the the integer array indices select the elements on their
-  above.
+  respective axes, as described above.

   For example, consider: